OpenDSA/OpenDSA/RST/en/Searching/UnsortedSearch.rst

 from left to right.
 It is not even necessary that all algorithms search the same :math:`n-1` positions first each time through the list.
-Perhaps it picks them at random.
+Perhaps it picks them using a random permutation of the positions from 0 to :math:`n-1`.

 Again, we can try to dress up the proof as follows.